 The Trustee is required to report on net investment returns for each default arrangement and for each non-default fund which Scheme members were invested in during the scheme year.
 Net investment return refers to the returns on funds minus all member-borne transaction costs and charges.
-The net investment returns to 30 June 2022 are shown in the tables below and have been prepared having regard to statutory guidance.
+The net investment returns to 30 June 2023 are shown in the tables below and have been prepared having regard to statutory guidance.
 It is important to note that past performance is not a guarantee of future performance.

 The net returns for the Lifestyle Strategy Funds shown in tables (i), (ii) and (iii) below are based on a member having a Target Retirement Age of 65.
 The statutory guidance states net investment returns for lifestyle strategies must be shown for members aged 25, 45 and 55 at the start of the Scheme year.
-The Scheme's lifestyle strategies start de-risking from 10 years before retirement (from age 55 where the Target Retirement Age is 65), therefore the net returns for the lifestyle strategies and all self-select funds are the same at age 25, 45 and 55.
-We have shown net investment returns at age 60 and 65 to show returns achieved for members closer to retirement.
+The Scheme's lifestyle strategies start de-risking from 10 years before retirement (from age 55 where the Target Retirement Age is 65), therefore the net returns for the lifestyle strategies and all self-select funds are the same at age 25, 45 and 55 for the 1 year or 5 year periods.
+We have shown net investment returns at age 55 and under as well as age 60 and 65 (to show returns achieved for members closer to retirement).